Fletcher-Munson curves – explanation, meaning & influence

 Application in audio technology:

-The findings of Fletcher-Munson curves are important in audio engineering.
-At the Recording, Mix and playback of audio content, differences in hearing sensitivity must be taken into account. audio engineers use Equalizerto correct the frequencies so that sounds are perceived as equally loud at normal volume levels, regardless of their frequency.
+The findings of the Fletcher-Munson curves are important in audio engineering.
+During recording, mixing and playback of audio content, differences in hearing sensitivity must be taken into account.
+Audio engineers use equalizers to correct frequencies so that sounds are perceived as equally loud at normal listening levels, regardless of their frequency.

 ISO 226